 These are less common and

-• You have diseases of the immune system.
-If you have a faulty immune system, it may cause your body to attack healthy cells in your mouth instead of pathogens, such as viruses and bacteria.
+- You have diseases of the immune system.
+Your body may attack healthy cells in your mouth if your immune system is faulty.
+This occurs instead of targeting pathogens, such as viruses and bacteria.

 Diseases of the immune system include:

-• Celiac disease is a serious intestinal disorder that results if you have a sensitivity to gluten, a protein found in most grains.
+- Celiac disease is a serious intestinal disorder.
+It results if you have a sensitivity to gluten.
+Gluten is a protein found in most grains.

 Herpetiform canker sores